Cigaretteman/Project_2018/README.md

 # Project_2018

-Documentation for the Aquaponics and Hydroponics division of the DKAL facility.
+Documentation of the Aquaponics and Hydroponics research for the DKAL facility.